What Is Liability for Improper Packaging in Transportation?

 Clear contractual provisions, explicit allocation of responsibilities, and proper documentation of the packaging process can significantly reduce the likelihood of disputes.
 Cooperation among the shipper, carrier, and insurer also plays a key role in risk reduction.

 The more professionally and transparently the transportation process is managed, the lower the risk of conflict.
-Proper packaging is, therefore, not only essential for protecting goods but also for safeguarding the legal and financial interests of all parties involved.
+Proper packaging is therefore essential not only for protecting goods but also for safeguarding the legal and financial interests of all parties involved.

 If You Work in the Transportation Sector, Don’t Miss Our Article on Damaged Cargo Claims in International Trade